-OT380 2 units SELECTED TOPICS IN OLD TESTAMENT Investigation and discussion of relevant biblical passages on a topic of current interest.
+OT380 2 units SELECTED TOPICS IN OLD TESTAMENT

+Investigation and discussion of relevant biblical passages on a topic of current interest.
 The topic chosen by the professor in response to student interest with an emphasis on application of biblical truths.
 (Prerequisites: BIBL249, BIBL101, 102, 103)

+GENESIS (F: EVEN YEARS)

-OT401 2 units GENESIS (F: even years) An in-depth analysis of the book in its historical and cultural setting provides the basis for examination of important theological concepts in Genesis.
+An in-depth analysis of the book in its historical and cultural setting provides the basis for examination of important theological concepts in Genesis.
 The course will consider various interpretive viewpoints and their importance for the foundation of a biblical world view.
 (BIBL249)

-OT404 3 units WISDOM LITERATURE (F: odd years) Examines Job, Proverbs, Ecclesiastes, and Song of Solomon in their historical, cultural, and literary milieu.
+OT404 3 units WISDOM LITERATURE (F: ODD YEARS)

+Examines Job, Proverbs, Ecclesiastes, and Song of Solomon in their historical, cultural, and literary milieu.
 Emphasis will be placed on the relevance of these texts to living successfully from a biblical perspective.
 (Prerequisites: BIBL249)

-ОТ411 : 2 units Exilic Prophets (S: even years)
+OT411 2 units EXILIC PROPHETS (S: EVEN YEARS)